sciZer0/7/v/README.md

 <h3 align="center">Big Problem 4</h3>

-The big problem 4 is that on each of the existing blockchains, there are low incentives for validator and developers if calculated per person.
+The big problem 4 is that on each of the existing blockchains, there are low incentives for validators and developers if calculated per person.

-Ideally, a blockchain must create very generous incentives for validator and developers when calculated per person.
+Ideally, a blockchain must create very generous incentives for validators and developers when calculated per person.

 The Vote blockchain ideally solves this problem from day one.